Agentic Readiness Index (ARI) — Methodology

 Calculation scope

-The ARI is calculated on direct operators identified in each market analysis — i.e. actors classified as local_strict or local_extended with an accessible public URL.
+The ARI is calculated on direct operators identified in each market analysis — actors classified as local_strict, local_extended, international_chain or local_operator with an accessible public URL.

 Only direct operators are evaluated.
-Platforms (Viator, Booking.com, etc.) are excluded: they have their own technical infrastructure.
-The ARI measures the preparedness of operators who choose — or seek — autonomy.
+Platforms (Viator, Booking.com, etc.) are excluded.
+The ARI measures the structural and transactional preparedness of operators who choose autonomy.

 |---|---|---|